I’m often getting asked the same questions by beginners who want to keep guppies in their aquarium:

 I did not found any research proving the fact that female guppies live longer than male guppies, or vice versa.
-From my experience both female and male live longer if they are kept separately.
+From my experience, both females and males live longer if they are kept separately.

 Female guppies can have a shorter life span if they bearing young all the time.
-Male guppies will have a shorter life span if they will mate with female all the time.
+Male guppies will have a shorter life span if they will mate with females all the time.

 Lifespan of Wild Guppies

 What about wild guppies?
 Do wild guppies live longer?
 What is the life expectancy of guppy fish in the wild?

 Male wild guppies usually mature at around 6-7 weeks, while female wild guppies at 9-10 weeks.
 They typically live around 2 years, just like pet guppies.
 However, there are many factors that will affect the lifespan of guppies in the wild.

 For example, in the wild there are many predators that will hunt down guppies.
 Bigger fish or smaller birds will eat guppies.